telerik/winforms-docs/scheduler/views/timeline-view.md

 {{endregion}}

 ## Modifying the size of the headers

 TimelineView contains two header rows.
 The first one displays the date range of the view that is currently displayed.
-The second one holds the header cells
-          for each column and each of them displays the date that corresponds to this column.
+The second one holds the header cells  for each column and each of them displays the date that corresponds to this column.
 You can modify the height of both of these headers by using the  following properties of the __SchedulerTimelineViewElement__.
-        #_[C#]_

 {{source=..\SamplesCS\Scheduler\Views\TimelineView.cs region=headerSizing}}
 {{source=..\SamplesVB\Scheduler\Views\TimelineView.vb region=headerSizing}}